top of page

 REPORTS

-As part of my work as an AI Project Lead at the World Economic Forum, I led a multistakeholder community that co-designed a governance framework for the responsible use of facial recognition in law enforcement investigations.
-This framework addresses the need for a set of concrete guidelines to ensure the trustworthy and safe use of this technology.
+This framework addresses the need for a set of concrete guidelines to ensure the trustworthy and safe use of this facial recognition technology in law enforcement investigations.
 It includes a set of principles that defines in practical terms what constitutes the responsible use of facial recognition in law enforcement investigations and a self-assessment questionnaire detailing the requirements that law enforcement agencies must respect to ensure compliance with the principles for action.

 It was co-designed in partnership with the International Criminal Police Organization (INTERPOL), the United Nations Interregional Crime and Justice Research Institute (UNICRI), and the Police of the Netherlands.